-Honolulu International Airport is the major aviation gateway for the State of Hawaii.
-It is the primary hub for domestic overseas and Inter Island flights and is currently one of three State airports accommodating international flights.
-The Airport occupies 2.2 acres of land and 2.2 acres of water about three miles west of Honolulu, and about seven miles from Waikiki.
+Honolulu International Airport (Daniel K. Inouye International Airport) is the major aviation gateway for the State of Hawaii.
+It is the primary hub for domestic overseas and inter-Island flights and is currently one of three State airports accommodating international flights.
+The Airport occupies 4520 acres and is about three miles west of Honolulu, and about seven miles from Waikiki.

 |Popular Agencies||Dollar, Thrifty, Budget, Avis, Alamo, Enterprise, Hertz|